Private Tour Chiang Rai : White Temple, Black House, Blue Temple, Long Neck Karen and Golden Triangle

 - 1 PM: Eat lunch at a restaurant

 - 2:40 PM: Explore the Golden Triangle viewpoint of Thailand, Laos, and Myanmar (about 45 minutes)

 - 4:30 PM: Visit the ‘Long Neck’ Karen hill tribe village (about 45 minutes)

 - 5:30 PM: Visit the Blue Temple (about 30 minutes)

 - 6 PM: Depart from Chiang Rai; stop at a gas station along the way

 - 9 – 9:30 PM: Return to your accommodation

 Please Note: Your guide will make sure that you spend as much time as possible at each activity.
-However, the schedule may vary depending on the weather, traffic, and other tour groups.
+However, the schedule may vary depending on the weather and traffic.